Sotho–Tswana languages

-Sotho–Tswana languages are a group of closely related Bantu languages spoken in Southern Africa.
+The Sotho-Tswana languages are a group of closely related Bantu languages spoken in Southern Africa.

-The Sotho–Tswana group corresponds to the S.30 label in Guthrie's 1967–71 classification of languages in the Bantu family.
+The Sotho-Tswana group corresponds to the S.30 label in Guthrie's 1967–71 classification of languages in the Bantu family.

 The various dialects of Tswana, Southern Sotho and Northern Sotho are highly mutually intelligible.
-On more than one occasion, proposals have been put forward to create a unified standardisation and declare a Sotho–Tswana language.
+On more than one occasion, proposals have been put forward to create a unified standardisation and declare a Sotho-Tswana language.

 Languages

-The group is divided into three main branches, Tswana, Northern Sotho, and Southern Sotho as follows:
+The group is divided into four main branches: